RICK LAWSUIT ALERT: Levi & Korsinsky Notifies RCI Hospitality Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

 News provided byLevi & Korsinsky, LLP

-NEW YORK , Oct.
-28, 2025 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in RCI Hospitality Holdings, Inc. ("RCI Hospitality Holdings, Inc." or the "Company") (NASDAQ: RICK) of a class action securities lawsuit.
+NEW YORK, Oct.
+31, 2025 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in RCI Hospitality Holdings, Inc. ("RCI Hospitality Holdings, Inc." or the "Company") (NASDAQ: RICK) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of RCI Hospitality Holdings, Inc. investors who were adversely affected by alleged securities fraud between December 15, 2021 and September 16, 2025.
 Follow the link below to get more information and be contacted by a member of our team: